kokuraxc/doctor-appointment/docs/Notes.md

     1. `dotnet run --project *Api` to run the Api project

+- Install **C# Namespace Autocompletion** extension so as to automatically fill the namespace.

 To trust the certificate run 'dotnet dev-certs https --trust' (Windows and macOS only)